Everything We Know About 'Barry' Season 3

 Chances are, it's going to be depressing and dark.
 Barry Season 2, if you may recall, ended on a down note.
 There's now no denying that the titular character is a capital-B bad guy.
 He is not a reformed killer; he's a killer-killer, as evidenced by the monastery full of gangsters that he murdered in cold blood out of rage at his handler Fuches (Stephen Root).
 On top of that, he allows his acting mentor Gene Cousineau (Winkler) to get arrested for the murder of Cousineau's girlfriend—a murder which Barry himself committed.
 In the last moments of the episode, Cousineau realizes that his student is indeed a cold-blooded killer, saying, "Oh my god," before the credits roll.

 While receiving an award from USC in April 2021, Hader offered this vague tease, according to Variety: "So much of it is following wherever the emotion takes you and being true and honest to the characters.
 In doing that, you get funny stuff and you get really tragic stuff."
 In an interview with PopCulture.com, Anthony Carrigan, aka Noho Hank, promised "really dangerous stuff [ahead], but the dangerous stuff makes for the most incredible stuff."

-Probably, but no additional casting has been announced yet.
-Expect familiar faces to return.
+The full trailer for Season 3 features a glimpse at Elsie Fisher of Eighth Grade fame playing an unknown character, so expect to see her n the cast.
+But there are also a lot of familiar faces coming back.
 Barry and Gene will face off, of course.
-Fuches and Noho Hank both survived Barry's rampage, so they are still in the mix, and Barry's girlfriend Sally (Sarah Goldberg) had an unexpected triumph on stage.
+Fuches and Noho Hank both survived Barry's rampage, so they are still in the mix, and Barry's girlfriend Sally (Sarah Goldberg) is having a career moment.